shrutisharma27/7targets-docs/_posts/2021-04-05-how-to-add-multiple-leads.md

 ---
 You can use 'Multiple Lead' option to directly upload leads from an excel sheet.
 This feature saves you a lot of time.

+To know more about adding multiple leads please visit this [page](https://help.7targets.ai/assigning-leads/add-multiple-leads/).

 Here is a small video explaining the steps.
 <div class="video-container">
     <iframe src="https://www.youtube.com/embed/jrO-Ite3CTA" height="380" width="560"